tksy1227/MAD24_P04_Team4/README.md

 Beige: allows a contrast to make the elements of the app visible and pleasing to the eye

-Colour Wheel & colours used:
+Colour Wheel & main colours used:
 #F4EDEA
 #0D5C63
 #C5D8D1